Google PageRank Formula / Algorithm

 |Google PR of the Backlink Page||PR Weight of the Backlink Page|

-It means that, if you buy a backlink on Page A following to your Page B, then your page will get the following PR weight: PR weight of Page A / number of outbound links on Page A – 15% = weight, passed to your Page B — this is the formula!
+It means that, if you buy pagerank backlinks on Page A following to your Page B, then your page will get the following PR weight: PR weight of Page A / number of outbound links on Page A – 15% = weight, passed to your Page B — this is the formula!
 (Note: we didn’t invent this algorithm.
-You can find the same, but a more difficult explanation of Google PR formula on Wikipedia and other web resources.)

 For example, if you buy a backlink on PR6 page with 25 outbound links, then your page will get the following PR weight according to the general page rank formula: 15,625 (weight of PR6 page) / 26 outbound links (25 existing links, plus your link will become 26th outbound link) – 15% = 510.82 passed PR weight.
 This weight will be added to your current page’s weight.
 If your page is PR0 (1 weight), then it will become PR3 in the next Google PR update.
 Why PR3?
 Link from PR6 page passed 510.82 weight to your page, and, if you take a look at the above table, you’ll see that to get PR4, you need to have 625 weight.
 Since your page has only 511.82 weight, it will get PR3.

 Now, let’s take a look at another example for you to see how important the number of outbound links is.
 For example, if you buy a backlink on PR6 page with only 1 outbound link, then your page will get the following PR weight: 15,625 (weight of PR6 page) / 2 (your link will become 2nd outbound link) – 15% = 6,640.62 weight.
 If your page is PR0, such backlink will increase your page PR to PR5 in the next Google PR update.